beego/beedoc/en-US/mvc/controller/controller.md

 }
 ```

-In the example above, it defined base class and initialized some variables.
-It will test if the executing Controller is a implementing of NestPreparer, if it is, then call the method of subclass.
+The above example defined base class and initialized some variables.
+It will test if the executing Controller is an implementing of NestPreparer, if it is, then call the method of subclass.
 Let's see the implementation of `NestPreparer`:

 ```
 type BaseAdminRouter struct {